OdatNurd/ts-game-engine/README.md

 for creating game prototypes.

 This code is in no way meant for production type games; rather, I use it in my game development explorations.
-Although I could in fact prototpye games a lot faster with things like Unity or GameMaker: Studio, this is meant more for getting the hang of all of the parts that those game engines do for you, for a learning experience.
+Although I could in fact prototype games a lot faster with things like Unity or GameMaker: Studio, this is meant more for getting the hang of all of the parts that those game engines do for you, for a learning experience.